ya87/Twitter-Simulator/README.md

 Twitter-Simulator
 =================

-This project developed in Scala using Akka actors and Spray simulates some of twitter's functionality
+This project developed in Scala using Akka actors and Spray simulates some of features of twitter API.